 As an ostentatious symbol of their power, medieval rulers across Europe adopted the Roman tradition of maintaining collections of exotic animals, often gifted from North African and Middle Eastern rulers.
 When he conquered Palermo, Henry VI also captured a giraffe and camels that became the basis of his menagerie, and his son Frederick II built on this to establish the most extensive and best known collection of the era.
 His collection included numerous camels, leopards, hunting falcons (on which he was an expert), lions, panthers, ostriches, apes, horses, peacocks, and pheasants.
 He had at least one elephant, given to him by the Sultan of Egypt in 1229, that was famed across Europe.
 Frederick understood the propaganda potential of his beasts.
 They traveled with his army and had pride of place in grand processions he used to mark victories or impress prominent visitors.
 When he traveled to Germany in 1235 to suppress a rebellion led by his own son, he left his army behind but brought his Muslim bodyguards and menagerie to impress princes with his worldiness and authority.
-As the accounts below suggest, Frederick’s menagerie left an indelible mark on audiences and burnished his public image.
+As the accounts below suggest, Frederick’s menagerie left an indelible mark on audiences and burnished his public image, even inspiring later pretenders to mimic his self-presentation.

 Processions of exotic creatures, as used in his 1235 journey through Lombardy, witnessed by the chronicler Salimbene of Parma, impressed locals, and reports spread as far as Germany.
 The centerpiece of the procession was an elephant topped with a wooden tower (pictured above).
 But his menagerie also had military uses.
 As Salimbene notes, Frederick deployed his elephant in battle alongside his considerable Saracen forces.

 1235 […] In the same year, the Lord Emperor Frederick sent an elephant to Lombardy which many dromedaries and camels, along with many leopards, gyrfalcons, and hawks.
 They passed through Parma, as I saw with my own eyes, and stopped in the city of Cremona.